OnionMoeCat/Highway-Driving/README.md

 First, the last two points of the previous trajectory are used in conjunction three points at a far distance to initialize the spline calculation.
 To make the work less complicated to the spline calculation based on those points, the coordinates are transformed to local car coordinates.

-In order to ensure more continuity on the trajectory, the pass trajectory points are copied to the new trajectory.
-The rest of the points are calculated by evaluating the spline and transforming the output coordinates to not local coordinates.
-Worth noticing the change in the velocity of the car  The speed change is decided on the behavior part of the code, but it is used in that part to increase/decrease speed on every trajectory points instead of doing it for the complete trajectory.
+In order to ensure more continuity on the trajectory, the past trajectory points are copied to the new trajectory.
+The rest of the points are calculated by evaluating the spline.
+Worth noticing the change in the velocity of the car.
+The speed change is decided on the behavior part of the code, but it is used in that part to increase/decrease speed on every trajectory points instead of doing it for the complete trajectory.